MDigiTechnology/Linux/README.md

 # Linux
-About of Linux security, directory, partition, etc.
+About of Linux security, directory, partition, mount, etc.